How can you possibly save up to $20,000/year? By hiring freelancers!

 Losing an employee affects not only your business but also your money.
 For instance, if your company has an annual turnover of 11% then including the hiring costs, employee training, refilling the role and productivity opportunity will cost you $1.57 million per year.
 Hiring remote workers can help you reduce employee turnover.

-According to Harvard Business Review, 68% millennial job seekers said an option to do freelancing would significantly increase their interest in the specific employer.
+According to Harvard Business Review, 68% millennial job seekers said an option to work remotely would significantly increase their interest in the specific employer.
 Moreover, job attrition rates fall by a whopping 50% when companies offer remote work opportunities.
 Workers stick to the companies that provide such remote jobs.
 This, in turn, enables the companies to not hunt for new talent every now and again.

 The 2015 PGI Global Telework Survey shows that 68% of the surveyed workers worldwide would leave their current jobs for a similar job wherein they can work remotely full time at the same pay.
 A company could lose valuable employees if they aren’t offering flexible telecommuting jobs.